Abhisheksunda2000/yogify/README.md

-Documentation is given in yogify_documenation file,
+Documentation is given in yogify_documenation file, DB schema are shown in the below images